 - Full Fat Cream Cheese: 100 cals, 1g carbs, 9g fat, 2g protein

-So even though there serving size is the same and both taste pretty identical, you would be saving 70 calories, and 9g fat if you go with the fat free version rather than the full fat.
-I'm all about value with my macros and honestly, they both tastes exactly the same to me.
+So even though their serving size is the same and both taste pretty identical, you would be saving 70 calories, and 9g fat if you go with the fat free version rather than the full fat.
+I’m all about value with my macros and honestly, they both tastes exactly the same to me.
 I use way more than 1 serving of cream cheese too to and calories start to really add up if you were to go with the full fat version.

 Unsweetened Almond Milk vs. 2% Milk

 - Unsweetened Vanilla Almond Milk: 30 cals, 2.5g fat, 1g carbs, 1g fat

 - 2% Milk: 120 cals, 12g carbs, 5g fat, 8g protein